 Are you in pain?

 Are you currently experiencing pain or swelling in your teeth or gums?
 This could be due to a cracked tooth, an abscess, tooth decay, infected gums or cavities.
-We have all experienced this pain at some point and know it is very difficult to function throughout the day or sleep well at night.
-We at Serene Smiles are here for Westerville Dental Emergencies.
-We will be happy to have you come in and diagnose the cause of pain and lay out a clear treatment plan along with ensuring that we can make you comfortable and relieve your dental pain
+We know that no on plans to have a toothache, and its occurrence can be a serious disruption in your life.
+We at Serene Smiles are here for our Westerville patients with dental emergencies.
+In our efforts to care for the people of our community, we reserve time each day to accommodate emergency patients experiencing dental pain.
+During a same-day emergency visit, we will diagnose the cause of pain, lay out a clear treatment plan and ensure that we can make you comfortable and relieve your dental pain.

 What can I do if I have a chipped or cracked tooth?